tiepdotme/reangdeba.xyz/misc/communication.markdown

 * <reddot>If you still don't find me I'm probably dead.</reddot>

 ### Calling
 I don't usually talk to people over phone.
-Still, if you think you need to call me let me know over email first if you're not a family member or my girlfriend.
+Still, if you think you need to call me let me know over email first if you're not a family member.
 My phone is always on silent and if I miss your call chances are I won't call back.
 I think to myself okay, I call back after doing blah and blah but I almost always forget to do that.
 When I am not in class or procrastinating I work on projects that are of interest to me.
 That leaves me with very little free time for small talks.
 Sorry!

 **In conclusion** don't be mad at me if I don't get back to you.
 I would love to have more friends in my life.
 If you think you are as crazy as I am we can certainly be friends.
 Just shoot an email, and if I act like a freak feel free to remind me that.